ahraza51214/FilmAPI/README.md

 Noroff BackEnd Assignment 3

 ## AUTHORS:
-* Ali Hassan Raza (ahraza.devOps@gmail.com)
+* Ali Hassan Raza (Ahraza.DevOps@gmail.com)
-* Pau Go Si (paugosi@hotmail.com)
+* Pau Go Si (Paugosi@hotmail.com)

 ## Summarize:
-The goal of this assignment is to create a Web API and document it by using Entity Framework Code First workflow and an ASP.NET Core Web API in C#.
+The goal of this assignment is to create and document a Web API using Entity Framework Code First workflow and ASP.NET Core Web API in C#.

 ## Set up the development environment:
 Make sure you have installed at least the following tools: